Futures Copy Trading Guide: Start with Replikanto

 🧩 A Note on Apex Trader Funding’s Copier

 Apex offers a copier for traders, but it’s a white-label version of Replikanto.
 If you’re serious about long-term multi-prop usage across firms, I recommend going straight to the source and buying Replikanto directly for access to the full suite of features and updates.
+For traders exploring what is a funded trading account is, Apex’s structure offers a good example of how copying tools can be applied across evaluation and live setups.

 🔄 Other Copier Tools Worth Knowing